 We’ve all been there.
 You are going about your daily routine when you get a text saying friends would love to drop in to see you… in half an hour.
 CRAP!
 You look around at your everyday (read: dirty) house and panic.
 How will you have enough time to get the house guest-ready before they arrive?
-I am at peak-cleaning skills in the 30 minutes before guests arrive, so I thought I would share my quick cleaning ideas to help you power clean your house before last-minute guests arrive.
+I am at peak-cleaning skills in the 30 minutes before guests arrive, so I thought I would share my quick cleaning ideas to help you do a 15-minute power clean of your house before last-minute guests arrive.

 1. Close doors to rooms you won’t use.
 This is especially important for those of you who live in single-story houses or apartments.
 If guests will have to walk past your bedroom door to get to the bathroom, make sure the bedroom door is closed so they won’t get a peek at your unmade bed and piles of laundry.